ming-qiu/theia/README.md

 - Reel names
 - Record TC In/Out (timeline positions)
 - Source TC (original media timecode)
-- Empty columns for VFX Shot Code and VFX Work (fill in manually)
+- Empty columns for VFX Shot Code, VFX Work, and Vendor (fill in manually)

 **When to Use:**
-- Need visual reference of all clips
+- Need visual reference of all shots
 - Creating a clip inventory for review
 - Preparing to assign VFX shot codes